Last Updated on December 28, 2021 by Lori Geurin

 The metabolism is the sum of all activities our body performs to convert the nutrients we consume (calories) into energy that our bodies can utilize.

 You may have heard that each of us has a magic weight or a set point.
-This is the weight our body wants to remain at.
-It’s comfortable and easy for our body to stay at this weight, but it can make weight loss difficult past this point.
+This is the weight our bodies strive to maintain.

 When we lose weight our BMR slows down.
 It reduces the number of calories we burn when we’re at rest.
 (2) Some of the former Biggest Loser contestants had a BMR much lower than would be expected of someone who had the same body composition and weight.

 This is also why we hear yo-yo dieting isn’t good.
 Each time we gain and lose (and gain and lose) weight it impacts our metabolic rate and body composition.

 The Biggest Loser contestants lost an incredible amount of weight.
 Many of us gain and lose only ten or fifteen pounds at a time, but even so, it can change our BMR.
 And doing this repeatedly makes it more difficult to lose weight the next time.